Cuba’s Socialist Economy

 Each year, thousands of Cubans will leave their country for what they believe will be a better life of personal wealth and materialism in the U.S.A.
 The relaxation of Cuban obstacles to travelling abroad has led to increased emigration.
 Given that many are highly educated, they usurp the resources the Cuban people invest into their education system.

 Government planning has given emphasis to investing in, and developing, a socialist economy with great emphasis on education, health care, housing, and infrastructure.
-It provides for societal subsidies over the provision of a materialistic society.
 It heavily subsidizes arts and culture; it provides a subsistence level food program for all Cubans.
 With limited government revenues it prioritizes developmental investment over increasing wages.
 This leads to the saying that Cuba is materially poor and socially rich.

 Cuban Biotechnology – An Industry of Excellence